-The Company's existing Wash-hi project (covering an area of 39 km2) and Mullaq project (covering an area of 41 km2) fall entirely within the 22A portion of Block 22B.
+The Company's existing Wash-hi project (covering an area of 39km2) and Mullaq project (covering an area of 41km2) fall entirely within Block 22B.
 Importantly, areas already explored by Alara constitute a substantial part of the upper-crustal rocks of Block 22B.
 This is significant, as the Semail Ophiolite upper-crustal rocks are considered to contain nearly all the VMS-type base metal prospects in Oman.

-Geologically, the mountainous areas of Block 22-B include the Semail Nappe.
-The Semail Nappe is now recognized as a Cretaceous ophiolite, exposing the world's best-preserved section of upper mantle, lower- oceanic crust and upper-oceanic crust.
-The Semail Nappe (the Semail Ophiolite) covers almost the entire area of Block 22-B (excepting some pre-Ophiolitic sedimentary rocks in the north-western section) and exposes the upper-mantle section, lower-crustal rocks and upper-crustal rocks of the ophiolite sequence, with the upper-crustal rocks mainly being covered by alluvium.
+Geologically, the mountainous areas of Block 22B include the Semail Nappe.
+The Semail Nappe is now recognised as a Cretaceous ophiolite, exposing the world's best-preserved section of upper mantle, lower- oceanic crust and upper-oceanic crust.
+The Semail Nappe (the Semail Ophiolite) covers almost the entire area of Block 22B (excepting some pre-Ophiolitic sedimentary rocks in the north-western section) and exposes the upper-mantle section, lower-crustal rocks and upper-crustal rocks of the ophiolite sequence, with the upper-crustal rocks mainly being covered by alluvium.

-There are reports of several old copper workings in the north-western section of the Block, old gold and chromium workings in the northern section and a small number of old iron workings in the western section.
-In general, the upper-oceanic crust of the Semail Ophiolite is known to host copper and gold deposits, whereas the lower-crustal parts and the upper mantle sections are known to host some chromite deposits with minor incidences of PGE mineralization.
+There are reports of several old copper workings in the north-western section of the Block, old gold and chromite workings in the northern section and a small number of old iron workings in the western section.

+In general, the upper-oceanic crust of the Semail Ophiolite is known to host copper and gold deposits, whereas the lower-crustal parts and the upper mantle sections are known to host some chromite deposits with minor incidences of PGE mineralisation.

-There is no assurance that any new mineralisation will be discovered in Block 22-B in economically mineable quantities.
+Exploration activities in the concession area will not be restricted to discovering base mental deposits, Al Hadeetha Mining LLC will be focussing on all potential commodities including industrial minerals.
+There is no assurance that any new mineralisation will be discovered in Block 22B in economically mineable quantities.